goToMain/libosdp/doc/api/peripheral-device.rst

     int osdp_pd_get_cmd(osdp_t *ctx, struct osdp_cmd *cmd);

 This is a periodic poll method.
 Applications can use this method to pull commands that are queued to the PD from a CP.
-Refer to the `command structure
-<command-structure>`_ document for more information on how to use the ``cmd``
-pointer returned by this function.
+Refer to the `command structure`_ document for more information on how to use the ``cmd`` pointer returned by this function.

+.. _command structure: command-structure.html